ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

-# Search Users based on different Criteria and Get Results in pages
+# Search Bookings based on different Criteria and Get Results in pages along with Page Metadata

-You need to add functionality for searching Users based on different criteria
+You need to add functionality for searching Bookings based on different criteria

 ## Requirements

- - You need to add following APIs in UserSearchController
+ - You need to add following APIs in BookingController

-      - An Api with path `/search` to search users by address accepting body in form of UserSearchRequestDto and returning `List<User`
+      - An Api with path `bookings/guestEmail` to search bookings done by a guest accepting body in form of BookingSearchDto and returning `Page<Booking>`
-      - An Api with path `search/ladies` to get details of all Ladies accepting `pageNumber` with datatype Integer as query parameter and returning `List<User`
+      - An Api with path `bookings/guestName` to search other bookings on Date when Mayor is staying, accepting body in form of BookingSearchDto and returning `Page<Booking>`.
+We just know mayor name and not date on which he is gonna stay.
-      - An Api with path `search/adultMales` to get details of all Men having age >= 18 accepting `pageNumber` with datatype Integer as query parameter and returning `List<User`
+      - An Api with path `bookings/roomNumber_date` to search all bookings on a particular date which is occupying a particular room accepting body in form of BookingSearchDto and returning `Page<Booking>`.

- - You need to add implementation in methods present in UserSearchService, taking help from UserRepository.
+ - You need to add implementation in following methods present in BookingService

+    - Implement `getAllBookingDoneByGuest` with help of GuestRepo and Booking Repo
+    - Implement `getAllBookingsOnDateWhenMayorIsStaying` with help of GuestRepo and BookingRepo.
+In case mayor has done multiple bookings, pick first one.
+    - Implement `getAllBookingsDoneForRoomOnParticularDate` with help of RoomRepo and BookingRepo.
+    - All these methods will be returning results in form of Pages along with metadata about those pages.
- - You need to declare some methods in UserRepository, otherwise TestCase will fail in compilation, because mocking is done on those methods.
+ - You need to declare methods in Repos , otherwise TestCase will fail in compilation, because mocking is done on those methods.

 ## Hints
  - Nothing is needed from your side in pom.xml or application.properties